qhng/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+  #### Use case: Edit tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to edit a specific tag in the list
+4. AddressBook updates the tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements